Asteya: Yoga, Applied to Real Life

 Just like the previous two Yamas – Ahimsa (non-violence) and Satya (truthfulness) – Asteya seems pretty self-explanatory.
 We don’t go round nicking other people’s stuff, and we’ve known that since childhood.
 But in common with its predecessors, there’s more to practising Asteya than meets the eye.

-Do you find your mind wandering when you’re talking to someone?
+Does your mind wander when you’re talking to someone?
 Do you dismiss compliments paid to you?
-Do you find yourself staying up later than you’d intended – watching Netflix or just messing about – when you’d promised yourself an early night?
+Are you find yourself staying up later than you’d intended – watching Netflix or just messing about – when you’d promised yourself an early night?
 Each of these is an example of how we might subtly steal from ourselves and others.
 When our minds wander in conversation, we rob both ourselves and our companions of the opportunity for real connection.
 When we dismiss a compliment rather than simply saying ‘thank you’, we rob the giver of their attempt to make us feel appreciated.
 And when we allow our good habits to fall by the wayside, we rob ourselves not only of those health benefits, but also of the feeling of being proud of ourselves for practising self-care.

 Applying Asteya to Real Life